xiaow6/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

 - In some problems, deep learning has surpassed human-level performance.
 Like:
   - Online advertising.
   - Product recommendation.
+  - Logistics
   - Loan approval.
-- The last examples are not natural perception task, rather learning on structural data.
-Humans are far better in natural perception tasks like computer vision and speech recognition.
+- The last examples are not natural perception task, rather learning on structural data, and the team can access to huge data.
+Humans are far better in natural perception tasks like computer vision and speech recognition and medical.
+- Once your training error surpass the human performance threshold, the way to improve your algorithm is less clear.
+You can't rely on human performance to decide which direction you should improve the performance.
 - It's harder for machines to surpass human-level performance in natural perception task.
 But there are already some systems that achieved it.

 ### Improving your model performance

-- The two fundamental asssumptions of supervised learning:
+- The two fundamental assumptions of supervised learning:
   1. You can fit the training set pretty well.
 This is roughly saying that you can achieve low **avoidable bias**.
   2. The training set performance generalizes pretty well to the dev/test set.
 This is roughly saying that **variance** is not too bad.
 - To improve your deep learning supervised system follow these guidelines: